Air Fryer Recipe

 Method

-5. Divide the mixture into equal portions and shape each into oval or round patties, then coat with breadcrumbs.
+5. Divide the mixture into equal portions and shape each one into oval or round patties, then coat with breadcrumbs.

 6. Preheat your air fryer to 200°C (392°F).
 Lightly brush or spray the croquettes with oil.